AmosEgel/smuthi/docs/about_smuthi.rst

 be modelled.
 For spheres, the T-matrix is given by the Mie-coefficients.
 For spheroids and finite cylinders, Smuthi calls the
 `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_,
 to compute the single particle T-matrix.
-This is a Fortran software package written by A. Doicu, T. Wriedt and Y. Eremin, based on the "Null-field method with discrete sources".
+This is a Fortran software package written by A. Doicu, T. Wriedt and
+Y. Eremin, based on the "Null-field method with discrete sources".

 As the initial excitation, Smuthi supports plane waves, Gaussian beams and single or multiple point dipole sources.

+For large numbers of particles, Smuthi offers a lookup table approach for the evaluation of Sommerfeld integrals.
+If the CUDA toolkit is installed and a suitable graphics processing unit (GPU) is available, the most costly operations can be run in parallel on the GPU.

 You can compute the 3D electric near field along a cut plane and save it in the form of ascii data files, png images or animations.
 The dashed circles around the particles are a reminder that inside the circumscribing sphere